 Like hotels, you get good and bad ones but most hostels are cleaned very regularly and if they’re not then their ratings will plummet on hostel review sites.
 Just because you are paying less, it isn’t an excuse for a lack of basic hygiene.
 Of course on your travels you are likely to hear a few horror stories and will at some point end up staying somewhere a bit grimy.
 If you’re not booking in advance, you can always ask to see the room and facilities before committing to a stay.

 This is one of the most common questions first-time backpackers have!
 The traveller scene can be a bit crazy at times and sharing a dorm with annoying or noisy people is one of the main potential disadvantages of staying in a hostel.
 However it is true that having sex in dorms is generally speaking still frowned upon, even in the more party-orientated hostels.
 If you want to have sex, there should be a few more discreet spots you can do it or alternatively there are always, you know, private rooms.

 Are hostels safe?

 Good hostels will have lockers where you can store any valuables.
 Non residents are normally not allowed in but rules like this are difficult to enforce.
-As in all walks of life, some people steal from others so normal common sense applies.
+As in all walks of life, some people steal from others so normal common sense applies, particularly in dorm rooms.
 Look after your belongings, invest in a padlock and be wary of anyone acting suspiciously.

 What sort of facilities are there?